erhuz/erhuz/README.md

 🔭 I currently have a certain interest for: Typed languages & math

-🌱 I’m currently learning Typescript, GraphQL & how to implement WebRTC
+🌱 I’m currently learning Typescript & GraphQL

 Feel free to contact me at any time for any reason, you can find my email adress on the left side here on my github profile-page 😊